jrpalermo/Projects/Data Analytics (SQL, Python, Tableu)/README.md

-# 🧠 Data Analysis Projects Portfolio
+# 🧠 Data Analytics Projects Portfolio

 Welcome to my project portfolio!
 This repository showcases my work on real-world data problems using **SQL**, **Python**, and **Tableau**.
 Each folder contains a completed project focused on a distinct topic: sports analytics, urban transportation, public safety, etc.